Our Team

 Jonah has worked in the realms of state economics and policy design for the past decade.
 He has authored academic research, reports, and bills in over 23 states, spanning topics including innovation, employment, infrastructure, climate and clean energy, supply chain, public health, food, and more.
 Prior to Greenline Insights, Jonah served as Policy & Research Director for Climate XChange, a national research organization that specializes in state-level climate policy.
 He graduated from Northeastern University and currently lives in Boston, MA.

-Ashna Aggarwal, Ph.D.
+Ashna Aggarwal Dalfort, Ph.D.

 -